 Bullying is not minor squabbles or arguments between two individuals or occasional fights or quarrels between two or more pupils.
 It is also important to draw the distinction between bullying and boisterous play.
 Play is a natural part of childhood.
-It only becomes bullying when violence or hostility is shown and behaviour becomes intimidating.
+It only becomes bullying when violence or hostility is shown and behaviour becomes intimidating, over a period of time.